• Features

 synonyms:

-• Lines 19, 26, 34 define three model elements: the location of the light, and actions to turn the light on and off.
-Note that action elements belong to the same group act which will be used in our intent (line 42).
+• Lines 10, 17, 25 define three model elements: the location of the light, and actions to turn the light on and off.
+Action elements belong to the same group act which will be used in our intent, defined in LightSwitchModel class.
+Note that these model elements are defined mostly through macros we have defined above.

 Model Class